 Dr. Szmer is an Associate Professor in the Department of Political Science and Public Administration at the University of North Carolina at Charlotte.
 After earning an A.B. and J.D. from the University of Georgia, he received his Ph.D. from the University of South Carolina.

 His research examines the U.S. Supreme Court and Courts of Appeals, U.S. state courts of last resort, and the Supreme Court of Canada.
 Generally, he has focused on two central questions: the role that information plays in judicial decision making and the effects of diversity on the judicial process.
-Within these frameworks, he has explored a variety of topics, including party capability, attorney expertise and gender, judge gender and race, judicial efficiency, majority opinion assignment, and judicial dissensus.
-His research has been published in a variety of journals, including Political Research Quarterly, Law & Society Review, American Politics Research, Politics & Gender, Journal of Public Administration Research & Theory, Social Science Quarterly, Journal of Law and Courts, Judicature, Justice System Journal, Journal of Women, Politics and Policy, International Review of Law & Economics, Marquette Law Review, and the Canadian Journal of Political Science.
+Within these frameworks, he has explored a variety of topics, including party capability, attorney expertise and gender, judge gender and race, judicial efficiency, judicial selection, majority opinion assignment, and judicial dissensus.
+He has published more than a dozen articles in a variety of journals, including Political Research Quarterly, Law & Society Review, American Politics Research, Politics & Gender, Journal of Public Administration Research & Theory, Social Science Quarterly, and the Marquette Law Review.

 In addition to his research, Dr. Szmer teaches a variety of courses at UNC Charlotte, including judicial process, judicial politics, constitutional law, gender and the law, quantitative methods (for undergraduates and Ph.D. students), and the introduction to American politics.
-He is also a coach of the UNC Charlotte Mock Trial team, as well as an Honors Faculty member, core faculty member in the UNC Charlotte Public Policy Ph.D. program, and a Women’s and Gender Studies affiliate faculty member.
+He is also the UNC Charlotte Mock Trial team advisor, as well as an Honors Faculty member, core faculty member in the UNC Charlotte Public Policy Ph.D. program, and a Women’s and Gender Studies affiliate faculty member.